mim-uw/rc-2022-23/docs/lab6.md

 Image source: https://minecraft.fandom.com/wiki/Piston

 Now imagine 3 of them chained together, perpendicular to each other such that they control z, y and x.
-Fortunately, in contrast to the UR5 from the last lab, this robot has independent control over the translation axes.
-We can independently work with joints to set specific coordinate values and moving one joint does not affect the others.
+Note, that we can independently work with each joint to set specific coordinate values.
+Moving one joint does not affect the what happens to the others.

 ## Simulation